m-terra/mpc-utils/README.md

 Activates QLink mode "Project" and custom QLink assignements for all projects.
 QLink assignements 2nd row: volume track 1-4, 3rd row: mute track 1-4

+### Liveset Preparation

+Filters out all projects with a 'Live' seqeuence, reorders the sequences of those, configures the QLinks and create a project BPM List.

 ## Setup

 - A Java Runtime Environment (JRE) 11 or greater is installed